swiftinsg/2021-MusicalRooms/README.md

 All in all, we hope that MusicalRooms can provide all its users with a much-needed break from the bad interfaces and paid apps.
 Just a simple click and you’re unlocking a whole new dimension of learning, which comes with a new perspective of enjoying music, free of cost.

-This app was created by Faith Yang, Tang Xuyuan, Chelsea Ling and Isaac Lee under the 2021 Swift Accelerator Programme.

 <br></br>